View Livermore case rates per 100,000 population

-Regional Testing Site -- The Regional COVID-19 Testing Site operated by Stanford Health Care - ValleyCare, in coordination with the cities of Livermore, Pleasanton, and Dublin, is open to ALL residents of these cities, ages 10 and above.
-Asymptomatic residents are welcome and there are no out-of-pocket costs.
-Visit Stanford Health Care - ValleyCare's website for important details.
+Regional Testing Site -- The Regional COVID-19 Testing Site operated by Stanford Health Care - ValleyCare, in coordination with the cities of Livermore, Pleasanton, and Dublin, is open to residents of these cities, ages 10 and above, for no out-of-pocket costs.
+Visit Stanford Health Care - ValleyCare's website for testing criteria and other important details.

 Virtual City Council Meetings -- During the current state of emergency, City Council meetings are being held via teleconference and streamed live via YouTube and Zoom.
 Visit our City Clerk page for links to access meetings and for current and past meeting agendas.